D. I. Suchianu: Old age and death

 Suchianu spent his final decade as a film columnist for România Literară.
 He received the Romanian Filmmakers' Association Prize for Critics, and, in 1975, was granted a similar distinction from its Soviet counterpart.
 As argued in 1993 by his fellow columnist, Eugenia Vodă, Suchianu was "inimitable" as a raconteur, with film chronicles which fascinated and delighted his readers.
 Also according to Vodă, he enjoyed the protection of România Literarăs chief editor, George Ivașcu, who never allowed the magazine to appear without Suchianu's column.
 In 1974, Suchianu was living on Gheorghiu-Dej (now Regina Elisabeta) Boulevard, "the Bucharest street that houses most cinemas".
 He had become one of the world's longest-serving film columnists, and Romania's oldest film critic by 1975.

-His eightieth birthday was highlighted with an editorial in Teatrul magazine, which called him the "creator of Romanian film critique and film theory".
+Suchianu's eightieth birthday was highlighted with an editorial in Teatrul magazine, which called him the "creator of Romanian film critique and film theory".
 It also underscored his political trajectory from "the progressive and democratic cradle that was Viața Românească" to "antifascism and Marxism-Leninism".
 In his late seventies and eighties, Suchianu made public shows of his vitality and athleticism—playing tennis, skiing, or swimming, sometimes in front of Romanian Television cameras; fellow film critic Florian Potra suggests that none of these performances were staged, and that Suchianu, the "cheerful bonze", really had the constitution of a thirty-year-old.
 He was especially long-lived as a tennis player, and was also a certified ski instructor at the school in Predeal.
 He described sport as an accumulation of "tiny victories", which helped one's mind stay in focus.